 What if I want it to be deep black color?
 There are stains used for creating more uniform blackness that may have to be reapplied periodically.
 Aniline dye is one, but I like the black dye that is typically used by leather workers to stain belts, etc. That's not the stuff you'll find in a shoe store, but it is otherwise easily obtainable, search the web for a source ("fingerboard stain").

 My fingerboard isn't flat, it's curved - do I need to fix that?
 No. If you lay a yardstick lengthwise against the board you should see daylight in the middle.
 "Relief" is the term used for the concave curve that is purposely cut into the fingerboard, to allow strings to vibrate without hitting the fingerboard.
 Unlike most bass guitars and similar instruments that have adjustable truss rods, the relief is planed into an upright bass fingerboard.
 This is necessary to avoid getting buzzing from undesired string/fingerboard interaction in some positions, and it must be done carefully if you want very low action from your instrument.

 My fingerboard has a "flat spot" under the E string.
 What gives?
 You may have seen some bass fingerboards with a sharp rise or beveled edge that runs the entire length of the board, between the A and E string on some basses.
 It is called the "Romberg Bevel."
-That shape is a throwback from when big fat E strings crawled the earth -- the bevel gives more clearance for that string to vibrate.
+It was invented by (and named for) Bernhard Heinrich Romberg (November 13, 1767 – August 13, 1841), a German composer and cellist.
+That shape is a throwback from when big fat E strings crawled the earth -- the bevel gives more clearance for that string to vibrate more clearly.
 With newer string technology, it's no longer a necessity and many luthiers and builders have phased it out.
 Some folks prefer it, some don't; it's probably just a matter of what you're used to, but no biggie IMHO.

 Products Related to This FAQ